sspspencer/Text-Editor/README.md

 ## Purpose

- The prupise of this app is to create a server side database for e commerce stores, to keep track and update stock, prices and inventory.
+ This is Just Another Text Editor that also has the added functionality to be installed and used offline!

  ## Installation
-`git clone` the repo to your local machine.
+`git clone` the repo.
 To use this application, run the following command to install the dependencies:

      npm install